devel0/example-dependency-injection/README.md

   with    : 00:00:26.4634291
 ```

-So why to use DI ? the most important concept related to IoC is that allow to establish *loose coupling* between the layers you architect in your application.
+Most important concept related to IoC is that allow to establish *loose coupling* between the layers you architect in your application.
 It allow you to ensure separation of concerns, a sort of OOP encapsulation but at class/services levels instead of properies or fields. it's highly used in the [clean architecture][1] pattern.
+Here the use of DI is related to a frequency that doesn't impact on the performance of the application while there are benefits about the level of abstraction and modularity the application can achieve.

 [1]: https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html